Jordanl91/docker-bhash-masternode/docs/B Hash Masternode Docker Install.md

 *Note:  Lines that start with a # are comments and should not be entered into the cli (Command Line Interface).
 Anything typed inside [square brackets] (including the brackets) is to be replaced with the appropriate text.

-1. On your main computer, open the b-hash wallet and go to Tools>Debug Console, you will see a screen like the one below pop up allowing you to access the command line.
+1. On your main computer, open the nodium wallet and go to Tools>Debug Console, you will see a screen like the one below pop up allowing you to access the command line.
 ![](B%20Hash%20Masternode%20Docker%20Install/nodiumConsole.png)
 2. Enter the following command to generate a private key for each Masternode.
 Save this key somewhere secure, you will need to enter it into your vps.
 ```shell